-There’s a reason Jeep brand vehicles are the unofficial car of Jurassic Park — they are simply fit for any terrain, which similarly makes them perfect for outdoorsy dogs.
-Popular choices are the Cherokee, Grand Cherokee and the Wrangler.
+There’s a reason Jeep brand vehicles are the unofficial car of Jurassic Park: They are simply fit for any terrain, which similarly makes them perfect for outdoorsy dogs.
+Popular choices are the Cherokeeopens in a new tab, Grand Cherokeeopens in a new tab and the Wrangleropens in a new tab.
 For those who love the outdoors and take their dogs along with them, it’s hard to see a Jeep as the wrong choice.

-The Cherokee is a midsize crossover with good off-road capability and plenty of interior room for family, friends and canines.
+The Cherokee is a midsize crossover with good off-road capability and plenty of interior room for family, friends, and canines.
 The Grand Cherokee is even larger and adds an air of refinement along with a little more ground clearance.
 The Wrangler, of course, is the iconic Jeep that can go anywhere (with or without a top), is suitable for extreme explorers and their humans, and can dodge any previously extinct reptiles.

 As far as small pickup trucks go, there are no choices as off-road or adventure-ready as the Nissan Frontieropens in a new tab.
 Coming standard with a large cab or crew cab (four-door) configuration, the Frontier has plenty of space for your dog.
 The rear bed and optional integrated tailgate extender are a wise choice, allowing you to bring plenty of supplies and an overnight crate for camping.
 The built-in roof rack just adds to this, of course, so maybe you can bring a tent for yourself as well.

 A full-size truck, the half-ton Ram 1500opens in a new tab is efficient and capable.
 With plenty of room in the cab and a big bed to fill with gear, the Ram 1500 is a great “get there, do that” machine.
 The massive storage system makes it even sweeter.

 Cars for refined, upscale dogs